vanceism7/FriendlyXML/README.md

 # Methods

 	ParseString( xml_string, callback );

-Where xml_string is an xml formatted string and callback is a function which takes one argument which will be the resulting json object of the parser.
+Where xml_string is an xml formatted string and callback is a function which takes one argument which will be the resulting json object of the parser or null if the parser failed to read the supplied string

 	asXML( json_object );

 Returns an xml formatted string based on a json object. ( ie. json_object )